timsilber/recipe_japanese-curry/README.md

 I think it's pretty standard to add rice to one half of the bowl and pour a nice ladle of curry into the other half, but I like to eat with two bowls to control the mixing.

-It's also common to serve with some kind of pickled vegetable (fukujinzuke) for brightness and to refresh the palette, but you'll still very much enjoy your curry without it.
+It's also common to serve with some kind of pickled vegetable (fukujinzuke {TODO: need resource}) for brightness and to refresh the palette, but you'll still very much enjoy your curry without it.

 ## Storing and reheating